This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Seafood and Sausage Gumbo: Add sliced andouille sausage for a smoky, hearty flavor that pairs perfectly with shrimp and fish.
+• Seafood and Sausage Gumbo: Add sliced andouille sausage for a smoky, hearty twist.

-• Vegetarian Gumbo: Skip the seafood and substitute with okra and mushrooms for a plant-based version full of texture and flavor.
+• Vegetarian Gumbo: Skip the seafood and use okra and mushrooms for a flavorful, plant-based version.

-• Creole-Style Gumbo: Stir in 1/4 teaspoon of gumbo filé powder for a subtle, earthy flavor that’s a hallmark of Creole cooking.
+• Creole-Style: Stir in 1/4 teaspoon of gumbo filé powder for a classic Creole touch.

-• Chicken Gumbo: Swap the shrimp for diced chicken and add sausage for a protein-packed variation.
+• Chicken Gumbo: Replace the shrimp with diced chicken and add sausage for a protein-packed option.

-The foundation of an authentic Louisiana gumbo is its roux—a simple blend of oil and flour that thickens the dish and adds a deep, nutty flavor.
-In this single serving gumbo recipe, making the roux is quicker, but it still requires attention and care to get it just right.
+A good gumbo starts with a well-made roux—a simple mix of oil and flour that thickens the dish and adds a deep, nutty flavor.
+In this single-serving recipe, the roux comes together faster but still requires attention.

 1. Combine equal parts oil and flour in a 2-quart pot.